East And West, Both Coasts Weathering Major Winter Storms

 "It's not snow, it's rain, but the rain and the wind, at the rates that we're going to deal with it, mixed with potentially snow in the afternoon, could create some really challenging issues for all of us," Baker said.

-The Associated Press reports that "In Duxbury, south of Boston, officials urged people to evacuate as soon as possible, and the fire department was preparing to use a high water rescue vehicle for the first time to help any residents who wind up stuck in homes during high floodwaters."
+The AP reports that "In Duxbury, south of Boston, officials urged people to evacuate as soon as possible, and the fire department was preparing to use a high water rescue vehicle for the first time to help any residents who wind up stuck in homes during high floodwaters."

 The Coast Guard advised "vigilance and extreme caution" for mariners and offshore winds near the Massachusetts coast were forecast up to 75 knots Friday night, with seas "building to 29 to 44 feet."